pubnub/pubnub-mcp-server/resources/sdk_docs/java_access-manager.md

 ```

 ### Error Responses
-- If parsing fails, the token may be damaged.
-Request a new token from the server.
+Parsing errors may indicate a damaged token; request a new one from the server.

 ## Set token

-setToken() updates the authentication token on the client device.
+`setToken()` updates the client’s authentication token.

 ### Method(s)
 ```